admiralorbiter/azul-analysis-tool/NEURAL_TRAINING_IMPLEMENTATION_SUMMARY.md

 # Neural Training Interface Implementation Summary

-## 🎯 **Status: Part 2.1.2 COMPLETE**
+## 🎯 **Status: Part 2.1.3 COMPLETE**

-The neural training interface has been successfully implemented with enhanced monitoring features.
+The neural training interface has been successfully implemented with enhanced monitoring features and comprehensive model evaluation capabilities.
 Here's what has been accomplished:

 ## ✅ **What's Working**